nalves599/bling-bank-sirs-project/REPORT.md

 Our secure documents must ensure authenticity and confidentiality of the account data.
 Therefore, these properties are achieved by a custom library which will be explained in more detail in the following sections.

 ### 1.2.
 Infrastructure
-BlingBank's infrastructure is composed of three servers: a web server, a database server, and a gateway.
+BlingBank's infrastructure is composed of four servers: a gateway, a web server, a backend server and a database server.

 ### 1.3.
 Security Challenge
 The security challenge consists of a new requirement: a new document format specifically for payment orders which must guarantee confidentiality, authenticity, and non-repudiation of each transaction.
 Additionally, accounts with mulitple owners require authorization and non-repudiation from all owners before the payment order is executed.